PDF Annotator

 4. The page counter at the top shows your current position (e.g., "3 / 12").

-5. Press Esc or click the button to exit presentation mode.
+5. Press Esc or click the button to exit.

 ⚙️ Settings